debrawolford/plant-swap/README.md

     1. Change whichever fields you want on the "Edit Post".
     1. Press "Submit".
 * I want the ability to delete my own posts.
-    1. Head to the "Edit Post" section following the steps above.
+    1. Head to the "Edit Post" section using the steps above.
     1. Press the "Delete" button at the bottom of the page.
     1. A modal will pop up asking you to confirm.
     1. Press the "Delete" button to confirm.